-You can learn more about the Titanic Museum’s first class dinners in the video below from Delish.com:
+You can learn more about the Titanic Museum’s first-class dinners in the video below from Delish.com:

 Building the Titanic replica was a transformative experience for Brynjar, who has autism.
 When he started working on the ship he could hardly communicate with others, but now he gives interviews and presentations all around the world.
-Brynjar spent 700 hours over 11 months working on his LEGO ship after school.
+Brynjar spent 700 hours over the course of 11 months working on his LEGO ship after school.

 You can see Brynjar building his Titanic replica in this video from the Discovery Channel:

-As anyone who has seen the Titanic Museum from the Parkway can tell you, the attraction really looks like a ship!
+As anyone who has seen the Titanic Museum in Pigeon Forge from the Parkway can tell you, the attraction really looks like a ship!
 While some people think that the outside of the museum is just as large as the real RMS Titanic, it is actually half scale.
 However, all of the re-created rooms in the museum are full scale and appear just as they would have in 1912.
 The architect who designed the Titanic Museum used the RMS Titanic’s original blueprints to ensure the historical accuracy of all the rooms in the attraction.

 All of the artifacts on display at the Titanic Museum were actually aboard the RMS Titanic in 1912.
 Some of the items were found floating in the water or on victims’ bodies, while others were carried off the ship by survivors.
-The Titanic Museum is home to more than 400 historic artifacts which are cumulatively valued at $4 million.
+The Titanic Museum is home to more than 400 historic artifacts, which are cumulatively valued at $4 million.